-The Biopharmaceutical Quality Control & Development Unit offers vast experience in bioassays and protein chemistry, as well as a wide range of analytic techniques and lab equipment.
+The Biopharmaceutical Development Lab offers vast experience in bioassays and protein chemistry, as well as a wide range of analytic techniques and lab equipment.

 It provides solutions in the field of analytical control of biopharmaceuticals, either using pre-established methodologies based on international guides and pharmacopeia, or developing new analytic tools in order to meet and follow bioanalytical strategies.
 Our assays follow ICH guidelines and the FDA and EMA regulations.

-From its creation in June 2009, it was designated by the Ministry of Public Health as a national reference laboratory for the control of biopharmaceuticals sold in the Uruguayan market.
+Created in June 2009 under the direction of Alejandro Ricciardi, the lab was established by the Ministry of Public Health as a national reference laboratory for the control of biopharmaceuticals sold in the Uruguayan market.

 The unit has developed biopharmaceuticals kits and analytical methodologies for the productive sector.
 An example of this have been the following projects:

 Development of Methodologies to Quantify Proteins and DNA Contaminant Derivatives of the Host Cell in Recombinant Bio-Pharmaceuticals.
 Funded by the National Research and Innovation Agency.
 (Project ALIANZA – Laboratorio Celsius S.A. and IP Montevideo) (2011 – 2012)

 Methodological development for quantification of immunogenicity generated by administration of Interferon beta1a in patients, by means of a Bioassay based on cell culture and Real Time PCR.
 Funded by Laboratorios Clausen S.A.
 (2010).

 Participation in a Multicenter Study for the Determination of the Biological Potency of the First Filgrastim Standard of the United States Pharmacopeia (USP).
 (2012)

 PA 800 Plus Capillary Electrophoresis (Beckman Coulter)

 HPLC Prominence with DAD, RID and Fluorescence detectors (Shimadzu)